Start feeling better today!

 Connect with your therapist today and take control of your life like our 300.000 happy clients.

 What is The Mind?

 The mind encompasses all of a person's mental processes as well as the structural and functional systems that these processes are linked to.
-The electrical and neurochemical interactions between neurons in our brain form this system.
+As a result of the electrical and neurochemical interactions between neurons in our brain, the mind emerges.

 What is Mental Fatigue?

 People who feel mental fatigue often complain that they have difficulty in processing even the simplest information, that they cannot grasp the basic information, and that they have to ask and review information several times in a row.

 As is well known, intense stress is a significant trigger of the stated feelings or thoughts.
 It can also be triggered by situations such as working for long periods of time without rest, being socially isolated, suffering from a chronic illness, or caring for someone who suffers from a chronic illness.

 Mental burnout is a more advanced form of mental fatigue that can lead to serious psychological issues like anxiety and depression.
 Furthermore, feeling less positive emotionally, mood disorders, primarily irritability, isolation, and lack of productivity may manifest physically; headaches, body pain, inability to sleep, fatigue, weight loss or gain, and weight loss or gain can have more serious consequences that affect our lives.